 Michalski et al. 2008.
 Cannabinoids in pancreatic cancer: correlation with survival and pain.
 International Journal of Cancer 122: 742-750.

 Ramer and Hinz.
 2008.
 Inhibition of cancer cell invasion by cannabinoids via increased cell expression of tissue inhibitor of matrix metalloproteinases-1.
 Journal of the National Cancer Institute 100: 59-69.

-Sindiswa and Motadi.
+Lukhele and Motadi.
 2016.
-Cannabidiol rather than cannabis sativa extracts inhibit cell growth and induce apoptosis in cervical cancer cells.
-BMC Complimentary and Alternative Medicine 16: 336.
+Cannabidiol rather than Cannabis sativa extracts inhibit cell growth and induce apoptosis in cervical cancer cells.
+BMC Complementary and Alternative Medicine 16: 336.

 Whyte et al. 2010.
 Cannabinoids inhibit cellular respiration of human oral cancer cells.
 Pharmacology 85: 328-335.